-In the last tutorial, I have explained the Setup of the REST Assured Maven Project In Eclipse IDE.
+In the last tutorial, I explained the Setup of the REST Assured Maven Project In Eclipse IDE.
 In this tutorial, I will automate a GET Request.
 I will verify the status code, line of Status, and content of the Response.

 RestAssured is a class that consists of many static fields and methods.
-It supports POST, GET, PUT, DELETE, HEAD, PATCH, and OPTIONS requests and verifies the response of these requests.
+It supports POST, GET, PUT, DELETE, HEAD, PATCH, and OPTIONS requests and verifies the response to these requests.

 Below are the steps to test a GET Request using Rest Assured: